 Hair DNA Tests: How They Work?

 DNA testing is a popular activity today.
 Most people embrace it because it helps relieve them of certain uncertainties.
-Or maybe they are curious about their family history thanks to the popularity of purchasing services like Ancestry DNA.
+Or maybe they are curious about their family history thanks to the popularity of sales on services like Ancestry DNA.

 In medical practices, DNA helps health experts make the right lifestyle and medical decisions.
 DNA analysis works by studying the locations of your genomes.